dingusdk/haihc/readme.md

 # Introduction

 This implement support for IHC in Home Assistant.
-To use this you need to install the python ihc sdk from here:
+The soap interfacing to IHC is done in this library

 https://github.com/dingusdk/PythonIhcSdk

+It should be installed automatically by home assistant from the PyPi.

 # How to use it